mesuli95/PYTHON-NOTES/README.md

    * Thankfully, Python comes with a handy built-in function called globals that enables us to retrieve all of these variables.

 * Global()
+   * global variables are declared outside the function, you can access them throughout the program
+   * if we define a vraible, meessage in the global scope and print in both functions, we can see they have access to it
+   * pythom has multiple has a lot of backgrounds processes going on the scope of variables available.

+ * lambda funcions
+   * lambda functions can come in handy when you need to pass a function as an argument to another python function, such as sorted function that sorts a list of values
+   * for instance if there is a list dictionaries and it needs to be sorted them based on a specific key, use the key parameter of sorted function
+   * lambda functions are consise and convient for writing small functions that you need while writing code
+   * use lambda function when an anonymous function is required for a short period of time
+   * lambda use one expression

 </details>